yahoo/flux-router-component/docs/api/NavLink.md

 # NavLink
 `NavLink` is the a React component for navigational links.
-When the link is clicked, NavLink will execute a [navigateAction]('./navigateAction.md').
+When the link is clicked, NavLink will execute a [navigateAction](./navigateAction.md).
 Stores can register for `CHANGE_ROUTE_SUCCESS` handlers if they are interested in navigation events.

+## Component Props

 | Prop Name | Prop Type | Description |
 |------------|---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|